pmitra01/pmitra01.github.io/_posts/2023-10-16-how-many-data-points-is-a-prompt-worth.markdown

 <h3 id="1-experiment">Experiment</h3>
-To quantitatively observe the sample efficiency of fine-tuning LLMs using prompt-completion pairs instead of conventional supervised  classification on input-output labelled data points, I performed the following experiment inspired by the paper '[How many data points is a prompt worth]((https://arxiv.org/abs/2103.08493))' [7].
+Experiment Objective: To quantitatively observe the sample efficiency of fine-tuning LLMs using prompt-completion pairs instead of conventional supervised classification on input-output labelled data points, I performed an experiment inspired by the paper '[How many data points is a prompt worth]((https://arxiv.org/abs/2103.08493))' [7].
 The authors perform a number of experiments on 6 different benchmark NLP tasks and find that prompt-based instruction tuned LLMs outperform the classifier-head based model, while needing 100x-1000x fewer prompt data points.
 In my version of the experiment, I kept things lightweight with a rudimentary causal LM GPT2, and a simple discriminative task.

+Experiment design: The experiment trains a series of models on text classification task in two training paradigms using the same base generative LLM.
+The former training setup uses the more conventional approach of fitting a classifier head after LLM layers, and training the classifier (with or without frozen LLM layers) to map input documents to a fixed set of output labels.
+The latter setup directly tunes (all or part of) the LLM layers to autoregressively generate the correct output label given a prompt containing an instruction and the input document text to be classified.
+Each model is trained only for 5 epochs.

 **Experiment Setup**
 - __Task__: Topic classification of news articles